MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

     - Name: **Animal**
     - Folder: **Models**

-9. In the the **Animal** model class, add a new property with the following information:
+9. In the **Animal** model class, add a new property with the following information:

     - Scope: **public**
     - Name: **id**